 In the Employment section, MEPS collects complete job-related information in the round in which a job is first reported.
-While they vary by job type (see Section 3.0), the data reported for a job in its first survey round may include earnings by type (gross salary, tips, etc.), start and stop dates, hours and weeks worked, establishment size and industry, occupation, presence of retirement and other benefits, self-employment versus other status, temporary or seasonal situations, and health insurance availability.
+While they vary by job type (see Section 2.0), the data reported for a job in its first survey round may include earnings by type (gross salary, tips, etc.), start and stop dates, hours and weeks worked, establishment size and industry, occupation, presence of retirement and other benefits, self-employment versus other status, temporary or seasonal situations, and health insurance availability.
 Minimal data updates are available for later rounds in which the job continues.

-Each Full Year Jobs file contains job records from two MEPS panels.
-The Jobs file provided in this release, MEPS HC-100, contains job-level information collected in Rounds 3 through 5 for the tenth panel and Rounds 1 through 3 for the eleventh panel of the Medical Expenditure Panel Survey (i.e., the rounds for the MEPS panels covering calendar year 2006), as illustrated below.
+Each Full-Year Jobs file contains job records from two MEPS panels.
+The 2012 Jobs file provided in this release, MEPS HC-150, contains job-level information collected in Rounds 3 through 5 for the sixteenth panel and Rounds 1 through 3 for the seventeenth panel of the Medical Expenditure Panel Survey (i.e., the rounds for the MEPS panels covering calendar year 2012), as illustrated below.

-MEDICAL EXPENDITURE PANEL SURVEY CALENDAR 2005 through 2007
+MEDICAL EXPENDITURE PANEL SURVEY CALENDAR 2011 THROUGH 2013